 |2.
 No transportation cost||

-Transportation costs are assumed to be zero.
+Transportation costs are assumed to be zero (No natural barriers).

 In reality, transportation costs are a significant portion of the marketing costs of most traded goods, especially in agricultural products.
 Transportation costs declined significantly due to the development of navigational technology.